cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthMetadata

 OAuthMetadata is informational data the host renders in the connect dialog.
-The plugin author hardcodes it; the host shows IdpDisplayName plus the scope descriptions for the scopes it is about to request.

 	type OAuthMetadata struct {
 	    // IdpDisplayName is the human name of the identity provider, e.g.